 - the imparting of relevant knowledge and skills to students

 - opportunities for students to discuss knowledge and skills with their tutors

-Work-based learning should be regarded as substituting for learning that under other circumstances would normally take place within the provider.
+Work-based learning should be regarded as substituting for learning that under other circumstances would normally take place within the institution.
 The inclusion of an element of work-based learning should, therefore, not extend the normal duration of a course.
 Learning in the work place or other placements that do not meet the definition of work-based learning given above should be treated as placements for the purposes of the KIS.

 The term covers any learning, other than years abroad and work-based learning, that takes place through an organised work opportunity, rather than in a university or college setting, and includes managed placements.
-Some supervision or monitoring is likely be involved, and may be carried out either by a member of staff or a mentor within the host Higher Education Provider (HEP).
+Some supervision or monitoring is likely be involved, and may be carried out either by a member of staff or a mentor within the host organisation.
 Due to the nature of the activity, placements are unlikely to take place virtually.
 Students might undertake placements individually or in groups, depending on the nature of the workplace and the learning involved.

 Teaching placements in medical and nursing courses should be treated as placements.

 Where the total number of hours on placement exceeds 10 hours per credit, the total number of hours should be capped at 10 hours per credit.